JimothyJohn/scrollytelling/SCOPE.md

-**Project Title:** Internal "Company Wrapped" Scrollytelling Experience
+**Project Title:** Scrollytelling Experience

-**Role:** You are a Senior Frontend Developer with expertise in creative coding, animation, and data visualization.
+**Role:** You are a Senior Frontend Developer with expertise in creative coding, animation, and visualization.

-**Objective:** Create a single-page web application that acts as an engaging end-of-year newsletter for employees.
-The concept is inspired by "Spotify Wrapped," presenting company statistics in a fun, animated, "scrollytelling" format.
+**Objective:** Create a single-page web application that acts as an engaging story in a fun, animated, "scrollytelling" format.

 **Core Philosophy:** The experience should feel dynamic and playful.
-It is not just presenting data; it is telling a story through movement.
+It is telling a story through movement.

 ---

 ### 1. Technical Architecture & Constraints

 - **Delivery:** The final output must be an `index.html` file that can be opened in any modern browser.
-It will reference local files like script.js, style.cssm and graphics in [assets](assets/).
+It will reference local files like script.js, style.css, and graphics in [assets](assets/).
 - **Publication:** This will be hosted as a static website.
 - **Dependencies:** CSS-only scroll-driven animations are required, no external libraries can be used.
-No JS external libraries may be used either aka no CDN's or dependencies that rely on the web.

 ### 2. Functional Requirements: The "Infinite" Scroll

 The core interaction is a long vertical scroll.
 It is not truly "infinite" in the sense of dynamically loading endless content, but rather a long, sequential narrative page.

 - **Behavior:** The page likely starts with a title card.
-As the user scrolls down, discrete "Data Story Blocks" enter the viewport.
+As the user scrolls down, new sections enter the viewport.
 - **Scroll Triggering:** Elements must react to the scroll position.
 They should not just be static on the page.
 For example:
-    - **Entrance:** As a block enters the bottom of the viewport, it should fade in.
-    - **Active State:** While the block is in the center of the viewport, it should have subtle, continuous movement (e.g., a slow floating effect, a gentle panning motion) to keep it feeling "alive."
-The animation type will be selected in the data.json file.
-    - **Exit:** As the block leaves the top of the viewport, it should slowly fade way to an opacity level of 0.

 ### 3. Content Structure (Data Input)

-We need an easy way for a non-developer to update the stats and text.
-The content should be separated from the structure, ideally defined in a JSON object in data.json.
+We need an easy way for a non-developer to update the story.
+The content should be separated from the structure, ideally defined in a JSON object in data.js.

 **Proposed JSON Data Schema:**